sharmaeklavya2/theoremdep-source/includes/abstract-algebra/permutation-groups/symmetric-group.md

 ## Proof that it is a group

-* Closure: Composition of bijections is one-to-one.
+* Closure: Composition of bijections is a bijection.
 * Associativity: Function composition is associative.
 * Identity: Identity permutation exists.
 * Inverse: Inverse permutation exists.